 - Eager to work on a small team in a startup environment, with an appreciation of the R&D atmosphere at a small startup, including wearing many hats and being flexible with timelines and direction.

-- Experience in technology transfer to CMO and CRO collaborators
+- Experience in technology transfer and coordination with contract manufacturing organizations (CMOs).

 - Experience writing successful grant proposals, peer-reviewed literature and patent documents